-While the goal of these two services is very similar (to help you easily translate your site into more than one language), the look and feel of them are different in many ways.
-Here, we’ll share more details on each to help you decide which might be the better fit for your site.
+While the goals of these two services are very similar (to help you easily translate your site into more than one language), their user experiences differ in many ways.
+Below, we’ll share more details on each to help you decide which might be the better fit for your site.

-Requirement: Using WPML with WPForms requires their CMS license or higher.
-You can find more information about their pricing structures on their site.
+Requirements: Using WPML with WPForms requires its Multilingual CMS license or higher.
+You can find more information about WPML’s pricing options on its site.

 - Theme Text